-Office Hours will be regularly scheduled both in person and via online chat to be announced at least 24 hours in advance.
-Zoom conferencing will be used for office hours.
+Susan Ostermann: Office Hours will be regularly scheduled both in person and via online chat to be announced at least 24 hours in advance.

 Course Mail

 Make sure to check the Course Mail for messages from the instructor.
 You can access course email within the Learning Management System by clicking on the Inbox link on the Corner Help toolbar (see also Canvas Overview Video) or choose to have your course mail forwarded to your personal email account or your cell phone.